 In addition, there’s a healthy population of deer, wild turkeys, geese, and other migrating birds, squirrels, rabbits, and quail.

 Let’s check out this species’ anatomy in greater depth.

 One of the most well-known freshwater species, the kokanee salmon, is a popular angler target.
 The hooked jaw and stunning scales make it impossible to ignore.

-Similar to the sockeye salmon, you can find this fish only in freshwater.
+Like the sockeye salmon, you can find this fish only in freshwater.

 Unlike many other species of salmon, kokanee salmon do not undertake the legendary journey from the ocean to a river or lake to spawn.
 Instead, kokanee is confined to a freshwater ecosystem their entire lives.

 Kokanee rarely exceeds six pounds in size.
 They retain their silvery appearance throughout their lives, earning them the name “silver salmon” or “silver trout” in some regions.

 After three to five years of life, they attain sexual maturity and can have offspring.
 The males of this silver fish reach a hump and change color to a brilliant red with a green and black head.